THE CARDWEAVING RIFF

 The directions in this riff are for the pattern above.
 Learning to

-understand this one will help you to work with others, and soon, invent
+understand this one will help you to work with others, and soon,

-your own.
+invent your own.

-A pattern tells you how to arrange the threads in the cards, and what
+A pattern tells you how to arrange the threads in the cards, and

-but any three contrasting colors will work.
+these instructions, but any three contrasting colors will

 The first thing to do is to color the pattern in.
-This makes it easier
+This makes it

-To see what one whole pattern repeat will look like, take a small
+of the pattern.
+To see what one whole pattern repeat will look

-hand mirror and hold it up at the base of the triangle.
-Look at the
+like, take a small hand mirror and hold it up at the base of the

-pattern and its mirror image.
-The two triangles form a diamond.
-This
+triangle.
+Look at the pattern and its mirror image.
+The two

-is what your card-weaving will look like.
+triangles form a diamond.
+This is what your card-weaving will look

 Use this color-and-mirror technique before setting up a weaving, to